 Whipping Cream: In a deep bowl, of the bowl of an electric mixer, combine the cream, sugar, and vanilla.
 Beat on medium-high speed until soft peaks form, about 2 minutes.

-Halve the warm shortcakes horizontally.
+Halve the warm shortcakes horizontally using a serrated knife.
 Layer with a dollop of whipping cream, topped with fresh strawberries.
 Cover with the top half of the biscuit, garnish with additional whipping cream, a spoon of strawberry sauce or strawberry jam if desired, and a mint sprig.